TheSoftwareHouse/rad-modules-tools/packages/security-client/README.md

 ### async securityClient.users.hasAttributes(attributes)

-Check if the user has access to provided attributes
+Check if the user has provided attributes

 Returns an object
 ```ts